 Not all mold species grow effectively indoors, but aspergillus is a genus of mold that does quite well in that area.

 Depending on the species, some aspergillus molds can harm human beings, and some can cause any conditions collectively known as aspergillosis.

-Aspergillosis is not a single disease, it is what many of the different diseases caused by infection of Aspergillus fungi are called.
+Aspergillosis is not a single disease.
+It is what many of the different diseases caused by the infection of Aspergillus fungi are called.

 Non-Invasive Aspergillus Infections:

 - Fungal sinusitis

 Invasive Aspergillosis Infections: